-The phytonutrients known as gingerols and shagoals present in ginger provide relief from inflammation, pain, prevent cartilage destruction caused by arthritis.
+The phytonutrients known as gingerols and shagoals are present in ginger and provide relief from inflammation, pain, prevent cartilage destruction caused by arthritis.
 Apart from that, ginger can increase curcumin effect on the body.

 - Peel and chop 1 inch of ginger and turmeric root.